 Fiji’s Nadi (NAN) airport can get busy when several aircraft arrive so booking a Meet and Assist Service can make passing through the airport faster and easier.
 Fiji Airport Assistance local greeters help bypass the lines and make for a quick arrival, a smooth departure, or a successful connection.

 Fast Track’s service in Fiji will add a luxury feel, usually reserved for VIPs.
 It starts with an airside greeting at the airbridge, and fast-tracking help through border controls.
 Our reservation team will help you book the exact service you need.

-On arrival India Fast Track’s English speaking greeters will meet you near the air bridge.
+On arrival Fiji Fast Track’s English speaking greeters will meet you near the air bridge.
 They will assist you through any passport or visa control, and escort you to the baggage and customs area.
 They will help find your driver, or if you booked a connection, check in for your next flight.

 On departure, they will contact your driver, will assist you through check-in and immigration, and will take you to your airline lounge or the boarding gate.

 For connections, the greeter will meet you near the air bridge and will guide and escort you through the arrival, departure and transfer processes needed for your connection, right through to your airline lounge or the gate.

 For more than 10 years our Airport Assistance and Booking Team has assisted thousands of travellers pass smoothly through busy airports, including at Fiji.
 Before you book, Fast Track’s tools and expert staff will help you understand and choose the exact service you need at the lowest cost.

 Fast Track services are available to any traveler, on any airline, and in any cabin class, and in all major airports around Asia, the Middle East & Africa.
 In Fiji we serve the airports NAN and offer travelers VIP meet & greet concierge assistance in each of those airports’ international and domestic terminals.